ckeditor/ckeditor4/tests/plugins/easyimage/manual/undo.md

 ### Unexpected

 * Widget still exists after pressing "Undo".
-* There are more than one undo steps.
+* There are more than one undo step.